ezKEa/aagl-gtk-on-nix/README.md

 ```

 ## Installation
-To install the launcher on NixOS, add the following to `configuration.nix`:
+To install the launchers on NixOS, add the following to `configuration.nix`:
 ```nix
 # configuration.nix
 let